hoyekan/hoyekan.github.io/content/design/e.md

 ---
 title: "LaTeX Commands to Write Math"
+weight: 5
 # date: 2024-06-26
-url: /e/
+# url: /e/
-aliases:
+# aliases:
-    - /d3/
+#    - /d3/
-author: "Copied from Pascal Michaillat's repo"
+author: ["Copied from Pascal Michaillat's repo"]
 description: "These commands simplify writing mathematical expressions with LaTeX while automatically respecting the rules of mathematical typography."
 summary: "This collection of commands simplifies writing mathematical expressions with LaTeX while automatically respecting the rules of mathematical typography."
 cover: